The GEBF supports increased stranding response and research capacity of manatees along Florida's Gulf Coast.

 “The Gulf Environmental Benefit Fund is a valuable factor in helping state and federal partners keep Florida pristine.
 I applaud the National Fish and Wildlife Foundation's financial support for conserving sea turtles, shorebirds, marine fisheries, and more.
 Prioritizing the well-being of our natural resources supports Florida's ecosystems, economy, and quality of life.
 Together, we can continue to make positive progress.” — Florida Governor Ron DeSantis

-To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Florida stands at 44, with a total current value of more than $258 million.
-These projects leverage or compliment other conservation investments worth more than $136 million, creating a total impact of more than $394 million for the Florida coast.
+To date, the number of awards from the Gulf Environmental Benefit Fund (GEBF) in the state of Florida stands at 45, with a total current value of approximately $290 million.
+These projects leverage or complement other conservation investments worth more than $160 million, creating a total impact of nearly $450 million for the Florida coast.
 These projects were selected for funding following extensive consultation with the Florida Fish and Wildlife Conservation Commission, the Florida Department of Environmental Protection, the U.S. Fish and Wildlife Service (FWS) and the National Oceanic and Atmospheric Administration (NOAA).

 The projects in Florida address high-priority restoration and conservation needs identified through the state's recently completed GEBF Restoration Strategy.
 They represent important efforts to protect and enhance natural and living resources, as well as significant assessment efforts to guide management decisions that will benefit important habitats and species.